 The student is expected to confer periodically with their advisor (at least twice each semester) regarding academic standing, early registration, or any other areas of concern.
-Students are required to meet with their advisor to release registration holds for the subsequent semester.
+Students are required to meet with their advisor to approve their courses for registration for the subsequent semester.